me-julian/acm-widget-template/README.md

 Using 'major' suggests breaking backwards compatability, which is the safest option.

-Note that you need to sync your git repository with origin in order to update and publish.
+Note that you need to sync your git repository with origin in order to update.